chenx/oj/Python_Note.md

 #### Compare global lock vs per-key lock vs optimistic lock.

+**Global Lock**:
+- Locks an entire system/dataset for any operation.
-**Global Lock**: The most restrictive approach, essentially treating the entire system as a single shared resource.
+- The most restrictive approach, essentially treating the entire system as a single shared resource.
 It guarantees data integrity but severely limits performance and scalability.

+**Per-Key Lock**:
+- Locks only the specific data item (row, key) being accessed.
-**Per-Key Lock**: A more refined pessimistic approach that improves concurrency by locking only specific, individual data items.
+- A more refined pessimistic approach that improves concurrency by locking only specific, individual data items.
 It is highly effective when high contention on specific items is expected and immediate consistency is required.

+**Optimistic Lock**:
+- Checks for conflicts (e.g., version number/timestamp) at commit time rather than locking upfront.
-**Optimistic Lock**: Assumes conflicts are rare.
+- Assumes conflicts are rare.
 It maximizes concurrency by allowing operations to proceed without locking and uses version checks to resolve any conflicts at the end of the transaction.
 This strategy improves throughput in read-heavy, low-contention systems, but requires the application to handle potential retries.